naav-ux/naav-ux/README.md

 - 👋 Hi, I’m @naav-ux
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... tracking mobile number
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... cell phone tracking
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...